 SUMMER 2019 EXAM CERTIFICATES

-Students should now collect certificates from school reception during office hours.
+Students should collect certificates from school reception during office hours once school has reopened.

 Please note: it must be the student who collects the certificate and they must sign to say they have been collected.

 If a student would like another person to collect their certificates on their behalf, the person collecting must have authorisation from the student in the form of a letter or a printed email.
 The school will retain the letter or email as proof of collection.

 It is important to keep examination certificates safe as they will be required by employers in future years.
 It is no longer possible to get replacement certificates from the examination boards, they now only provide a certified statement of results for which they will charge.